adstads1/website-design-prototype/README.md

 ![](websiteScreenshot.PNG)

-This project solified my knowledge of:
+This project solidified my knowledge of:
 * The HCI design principles
 * The Web Design principles
 * View of closure, proximity, continuation and similarities to the user's eye